The Carpet Patching tutorial is below

 If you’re a beginner you’d be best off using the glue gun.
 Take your time!
 Plug it in now so that it’s nice and hot when you’re ready to use it.

-Measure the seam tape so that it is a bit longer than every seam of the patch.
+- Measure the seam tape so that it is a bit longer than every seam of the patch.
 Place the seam tape lengthwise, half under the patch and half under the surrounding carpet.
-Put the patch where it belongs with the carpet seam tape under the seam.
+Put the patch where it belongs with the carpet seam tape straddling the seams.